tgvaughan/bacter/doc/basic_tutorial.rst

 locus.
 That is, each file contains exactly the same number of sequences from the same sampled bacteria but from different portions of the genome.

-After pressing OK, the alignments should be visible as two new records in the table.
+After pressing Open, the alignments should be visible as two new records in the table.
 By default, each locus is assumed to have its own distinct site, clock and "tree" (really ARG here) models.
 Since our ARGs potentially span multiple loci, we should definitely cause the loci to share a tree model.
 This is done